 For centuries, scientists dreamt of gazing into the depths of space to get a glimpse of galaxies, stars, and magnificent cosmic events that had only been seen in the imaginations of curious astronomers.
 Through years of hard work and a couple bucks (about $1.5 billion), the dream came to fruition in 1990 when the Hubble Telescope found its new home orbiting Earth.
 Scientists giddily waited to receive detailed pictures of deep space; however, when the first pictures came in, they realized their new telescope was sending back extremely disappointing images due to the misalignment of one of the mirrors.
-Although scientists fixed it and eventually received spectacular images of space, the problem was a direct result of human error.
+Although scientists fixed it and eventually received spectacular images of space, the problem could have been avoided with a process in place to reduce human error.

 What if you could significantly reduce human error in your IT operations?

 Process automation removes that often-unpredictable human variable to make your IT operations more efficient and reliable.
 Whether that means automating reports, upgrading applications, scanning your workstations and servers for updates, or performing mundane regular maintenance, you save time and eliminate the risk by implementing automation in your IT infrastructure, or implement automated systems management tools.

 Here's how IT process automation can reduce human error:

 Employees who complete repetitive tasks often get bored, and when employees get bored, they’re more prone to make mistakes.
 General computer maintenance is time consuming but essential to keep workstations and servers performing at their best.
 In large environments, this maintenance can completely rob an IT administrator of their time, so developing an automated script to complete this maintenance saves that person from the monotony of having to complete it and reduces human error in IT.